ottomatica/docable-notebooks/README.md

    - `stream`: if `true`, then stdout/stderr is printed in output block as available.
    - `shell`: If given, then run command in provided shell.
 Supported: `'bash'`, `'powershell'`
    - `path`: set working directory of command.
-   - `privileged`: Ask permission for an admin prompt---useful for local installation.
+   - `privileged`: Ask permission for an admin shell---useful for local installation.
 Only supported in local connections.
    - `user`: run command as as given user.
 * File content: `{type: 'file'}`.
 * File modifiers:
    - `path`: **Required**.
 The path to place contents.
-   - `permission`: Set permissions of file, use any format given by supported by chmod (`u+x`, `700`).
+   - `permission`: Set permissions of file, use any format given by supported by chmod (`'u+x'`, `'700'`).
    - `user`: Owner of file.
    - `mode`: If `'append'`, will add content to file instead of overwriting.